smv1256/smv1256/README.md

 # Bonjour!
 I'm S. M. V. :)

----

 <img src="Header (6).png" width="100%"/>

----

-Oh, yeah.
 <br>*****SIDE NOTE**: I AM **NOT** PINK.
 THAT'S THE RESULT OF A CARTOONISER, I just decided to roll with it, lol.
 It looks kinda dope in [this](https://www.canva.com/design/DAFpjboj66Q/MBjJGFkPXNwvPiHemtGxIA/view?utm_content=DAFpjboj66Q&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink), tho, >:).
-The original pic is nice, but it doesn't flow with a cartoonish theme :p
+The original pic is nice, but it doesn't flow with the cartoonish theme :p
 <br><sub>Wait, maybe I _am_ pink...</sub>
 <br><sub>Neptune!</sub>

 ---

 Hiya!
 I'm S. M. V., a 14-yo aspiring dev from Neptune.
-In all honesty, I don't know much about programming, although I have a bit of experience in a multitude of languages.
-I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (p5js, Vanilla JS [ctx], handcrafted SVGs, Figma, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D. Most of my repos are private, for the record.
+In all honesty, I don't know much about programming, although I have a bit of experience in a fair number of languages.
+I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (PJS, p5js, Vanilla JS [ctx], handcrafted SVGs, Figma, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D.

 I also like wires, blowing things up, and motorcycles.
 <br>A lot.